ahmetoner/whisper-asr-webservice/docs/run.md

 ## Cache
 The ASR model is downloaded each time you start the container, using the large model this can take some time.
-If you want to decrease the time it takes to start your container by skipping the download, you can store the cache directory (`~/.cache/whisper`) to a persistent storage.
+If you want to decrease the time it takes to start your container by skipping the download, you can store the cache directory (`~/.cache/whisper` or `/root/.cache/whisper`) to a persistent storage.
 Next time you start your container the ASR Model will be taken from the cache instead of being downloaded again.

 **Important this will prevent you from receiving any updates to the models.**